ReedBear/tractopelle/README.md

 ### Installation

-Go insite the folder and run :
+Go inside the folder and run :

     npm install